noetovar5/Setup-Microsoft-SQL-Server-on-Ubuntu-20.04/README.md

-# Noe Tovar-MBA
-# Setup-Microsoft-SQL-Server-on-Ubuntu-20.04
+# Install SQL Server and create a database on Ubuntu
 Setup Microsoft SQL Server on Ubuntu 20.04
-# Setup Microsoft SQL Server on Ubuntu 20.04
-* 💻 Youtube video to install ubuntu 20.04
-* 💻 Youtube video to install SQL Sever below
-YouTube Setup Microsoft SQL Server on Ubuntu 20.04

 ## Update Ubuntu